-COM-1: Develop the campus in a compact, grid-based format to minimize impacts on the land, and the cost of infrastructure; to maximize solar energy production and passive solar design opportunities and to ensure a pedestrian and bicycle-friendly environment.

-COM-2: Develop streetscapes within the campus with ample amenities such as landscaping, shade trees, generous sidewalks, street furniture, signage, lighting, and art to promote pedestrian movement, community attractiveness, and informal meeting spaces.

-COM-3: Integrate campus land use patterns, transportation and circulation systems, and open space systems with those of the adjoining community, particularly in the area of the Town Center.

-COM-4: Grow east from Lake Road to create a campus "front door".
-Connect the current campus to each new phase to ensure the campus functions as a whole throughout its development.

-COM-5: Ensure a supply of housing adequate to offer housing to 50% of FTE student population and allocate a range of housing types to accommodate both undergraduate students and graduate students.

-COM-6: Provide for indoor and outdoor facilities for intercollegiate competition, intramural use and general recreation by students, faculty and staff.

-COM-7: Locate uses to respect the site's natural drainage to the extent feasible.

-COM-8: Use surface parking as a long term interim use.

-COM-9: Locate uses that will attract community participation, such as performance, arts and spectator sports, near or adjacent to the Town Center to assure ease of access for the Merced community, and coordinate with the community in support of facilities that may be of joint use, such as conference centers.

-COM-10: Provide for adequate flexibility in planning and land allocation for the unanticipated needs of a long-lived institution, including new research initiatives or academic endeavors.

-COM-11: Within each student neighborhood, cluster student services, dining, passive and active recreation and other social and activity generating programs around the neighborhood center so as to reinforce its social purpose.

-COM-12: A district plan shall be developed for each phase of campus construction.
+- COM-1: In areas of the campus except those designated CMU, develop the campus in a compact, grid-based format to minimize impacts on the land and the cost of infrastructure; to maximize solar energy production and passive solar design opportunities and to ensure a pedestrian and bicycle-friendly environment. - COM-2: Develop streetscapes within the campus with ample amenities such as landscaping, shade trees, generous sidewalks, street furniture, signage, lighting, and art to promote pedestrian movement, community attractiveness, and informal meeting spaces. - COM-3: Integrate campus land use patterns, transportation and circulation systems, and open space systems with those of the adjoining community, particularly in the area of the Town Center. - COM-4: Grow east from Lake Road to create a campus "front door".
+Connect the current campus to each new phase to ensure the campus functions as a whole throughout its development. - COM-5: Ensure a supply of housing adequate to offer housing to 50% of FTE student population and allocate a range of housing types to accommodate both undergraduate students and graduate students. - COM-6: Provide for indoor and outdoor facilities for intercollegiate competition, intramural use and general recreation by students, faculty and staff. - COM-7: Locate uses to respect the site's natural drainage to the extent feasible. - COM-8: Use surface parking as a long term interim use. - COM-9: Locate uses that will attract community participation, such as performance, arts and spectator sports to assure ease of access for the Merced community, and coordinate with the community in support of facilities that may be of joint use, such as conference centers. - COM-10: Provide for adequate flexibility in planning and land allocation for the unanticipated needs of a long-lived institution, including new research initiatives or academic endeavors. - COM-11: Within each student neighborhood outside areas designated CMU, cluster student services, dining, passive and active recreation and other social and activity generating programs around the neighborhood center so as to reinforce its social purpose. - COM-12: A district plan shall be developed for each phase of campus construction in areas of the campus except those designated CMU.
 The district plan will provide details on architectural standards, infrastructure, services, and open space in accordance with this Long Range Development Plan.
-All development should be in accordance with the district plan.

-COM-13: "Main Streets" within the east and west campus should be developed as mixed-use projects with student apartments above common facilities, student services, and recreation uses at ground level in order to generate activity along the streets.
+All development should be in accordance with the district plan. - COM-13: "Main Streets" should be developed as mixed-use projects with student apartments above common facilities, student services, and recreation uses at ground level in order to generate activity along the streets.